 On March 26, 2018, the Board of Directors of the Company approved a Stock Repurchase Plan ("Repurchase Plan").
-Pursuant to the Repurchase Plan, we may purchase up to 500,000 shares of the Company's Class A Common Stock from time to time, subject to certain limitations imposed by Rule 10b-18 of the Securities Exchange Act of 1934.
+Pursuant to Repurchase Plan, we may purchase up to 500,000 shares of the Company's Class A Common Stock from time to time, subject to certain limitations imposed by Rule 10b-18 of the Securities Exchange Act of 1934.
 Share repurchases may be executed through various means, including, without limitation, open market transactions.
 The Repurchase Plan does not obligate the Company to purchase any shares.
-The Repurchase Plan, as currently extended, expires on November 15, 2021.
+The Repurchase Plan was originally set to expire on November 15, 2018, but it has been extended by the Board of Directors and it is currently set to expire on November 15, 2021.
 The authorization for the Share Repurchase Plan may be terminated, increased or decreased by the Company's Board of Directors in its discretion at any time.

-From commencement of the Repurchase Plan, through March 31, 2021, the Company repurchased a total of 70,704 shares at an aggregate cost of approximately \$166,945, including commissions and fees, for a weighted average price of \$2.37 per share.
+From commencement of the Repurchase Plan, through June 30, 2021, the Company repurchased a total of 70,404 shares at an aggregate cost of approximately 166,945, including commissions and fees, for a weighted average price of \$2.37 per share.